Aristide Rinaldini: Biography

-On 14 August 1896 Rinaldini was appointed Nuncio to Belgium and Titular Archbishop of Heraclea in Europa by Pope Leo XIII.
+On 14 August 1896, Rinaldini was appointed Nuncio to Belgium and Titular Archbishop of Heraclea in Europa by Pope Leo XIII.
 He received his episcopal consecration on 30 August from Cardinal Mariano Rampolla, with Bishops Guglielmo Pifferi, OSA and Vincenzo Veneri (Rinaldini's own cousin) serving as co-consecrators.
 He was named Nuncio to Spain on 28 December 1899.
 He acted as the papal legate to the baptism of the Prince of Asturias on 18 May 1907.

 Pope Pius X made him Cardinal-Priest of San Pancrazio in the consistory of 15 April 1907.
 Rinaldini was Camerlengo of the College of Cardinals on 2 December 1912 to 25 May 1914 and was one of the cardinals who participated in the 1914 papal conclave that elected Pope Benedict XV.

-He died in Rome at the age of 76.
+He died in Rome, on 11 February 1920, aged 76.
 He is buried in the chapel of the Reverend Fabric of St. Peter's at the Campo Verano cemetery.